Matthijs-Vossen/SSE-group3-project1/p1_measuring_software/g3_blender.md

 | 2 | 67.69 | 1.84 | 34.05 | 1.82 |
 | 3 | 20.26 | 0.18 | 11.16 | 1.18 |

 We see here that the mean Joules per second of the CPU is 139.68% higher than that of the GPU in experiment one.
-For experiment 2 and 3 the precantages are 98.80% and 81.54% respectivly.
+For experiment 2 and 3 the percentages are 98.80% and 81.54% respectivly.

 ## Discussion
-Add context for energy units (example household energy consumption).
-Economic impact of energy consumption vs acquisition costs of hardware.

-1 joule = €0.0000000639 EUR (DOUBLE CHECK THIS)

-median cpu cost experiment 1: 5106.52 * €0.0000000639  = 0.000326306628 €
-median gpu cost experiment 2: 951.91 * €0.0000000639 = 6.0827049 × 10-5 €

-How many times can you render the donut scene with the energy used in one experiment to cover cost of gpu?

-carbon impact of rendering with cpu vs gpu?
+When analysing the results of our experiments, it becomes clear that the GPU outperforms the CPU significantly on all three machines tested.
+Not only does the GPU outperform the CPU in energy performance, but also render time and power consumption

+To fully understand the implications of our results, it is important to put them into context.
+To help put our results into perspective, consider the average EU household in 2022 consumed 1 584 kWH, which can be converted to  5.7024 * 10^9 Joules. [^4] In contrast, the mean amount of energy used from the worst case CPU experiment, experiment 1, was 5108.39 Joules.
+In that same experiment the GPU consumed significantly less at 957.90 Joules.
+It is obvious that relative to the yearly energy usage of a single household, a simple render of a single scene does not have a large impact.
+It is however important to remember that when scaling to thousands of renders, or when rendering more complicated scenes, the choice of using the GPU instead of the CPU becomes ever more important.

+Our experiments highlight that rendering using the GPU is significantly more energy-efficient, therefore more cost-effective and environmentally friendly compared to CPU rendering.
+While the upfront investment in a GPU might be high, the long-term savings in power consumption and rendering time could make it a sustainable option, particularly for large scale production environments where marginal gains are crucial.

 ## Limitations & Future Work
+Our study had several limitations that could be addressed in future work, these limitations were as follows:
 1. Measurement Constraints:
 	- We encountered issues with energibridge overflow when CPU usage goes to 100%.
 This required limiting CPU usage to 90%, potentially impacting the full “real-world” scenario of 100% CPU load.
 	- Background processes and thermal throttling could skew results slightly, even though we attempted to control these factors by alternating runs and introducing cooldown periods.